Monday, August 26, 2024

 The superBT is a TC-centric superposition of reanalysis (NWP-dynamics) and precipitation (thermodynamics) datasets onto TC track data from the two US operational forecasting centers: the Joint Typhoon Warning Center (JTWC), Pearl Harbor HI and the National Hurricane Center (NHC), Miami FL.
 The superBT can be thought of as a Best Track dataset with additional variables related to TC intensity and structure change (e.g., vertical wind shear and rainfall).

-A special property of the superBT is that it includes a curated and unique set of both developing (9Xdev) and non-developing (9Xnon) pTCs[1].
+A special property of the superBT is that it includes a curated and unique set of both developing (9Xdev) and non-developing (9Xnon) pre/potential TCs (pTCs).
 Genesis is defined either as the first TC position in the best track or the time of the first warning/advisory.
 Both JTWC and NHC are required to issue warnings/advisories on systems analyzed to be a TC regardless of initial intensity (maximum surface wind speed).
-Unlike IBTrACS, or the JTWC/NHC best tracks, the superBT TC (NN - 0-50) includes positions from the pTC that became the TC (9Xdev).
+Unlike IBTrACS, or the JTWC/NHC best tracks, the superBT TC (NN - 0-50) includes positions from the pTC (9Xdev) that became the TC.

 Another special property of the superBT is the use of the twice-daily 10-d forecasts from the latest ECMWF Reanalysis v5 - ERA5.
-The GFDL tracker (Marchok 2021) is run to assess the quality of the ERA5 analyses for TC applications i.e., a ‘good’ track forecast implies a ‘good’ analysis.
+The GFDL tracker (Marchok 2021) is run to generate TC track forecasts.
+The quality of the ERA5 analyses, for TC applications, is assessed by the 'acid test of an analysis' i.e., a ‘good’ track forecast implies a ‘good’ analysis.

 The ERA5 forecast tracks are also used in calculating the ‘diagnostic’ file of environmental and storm parameters that are input to statistical-dynamical intensity prediction models (e.g., Knaff et al. 2019).
 The tracks are also used to compare ERA5 model precipitation around the TCs in the superBT to three satellite precipitation analyses.